-The Windows Enterprise VPN Client can collect administrator logs: tunnel opening, expired certificate, connection duration, wrong login/password, changes to the VPN configuration, import or export of this configuration, etc. Administrator logs provide a first level of analysis for any issues that may be encountered.
+The Windows Enterprise VPN Client can collect audit logs1: tunnel opening, expired certificate, connection duration, wrong login/password, changes to the VPN configuration, import or export of this configuration, etc. Audit logs provide a first level of analysis for any issues that may be encountered.